atlassubbed/atlas-query-stream/README.md

 ## why

-I found cheerio's APIs to be large and counter-intuitive, forcing me to look up syntax for a plethora of functions and types.
+I found cheerio's API to be large and counter-intuitive, forcing me to look up syntax for a plethora of functions and types.
 Using a DOM-based query engine is a no-go for large documents and html streaming where constructing a DOM is not possible.

 I want to be able to query html files intuitively without needing the entire file in memory.
 This package lets you define recursive crawlers that fetch information from a continuous stream of html nodes.
 Once you find the information you are looking for, you can end the html stream immediately without reading the rest of the file.
 You can use [atlas-html-stream](https://github.com/atlassubbed/atlas-html-stream#readme) to obtain a continuous stream of html nodes from a file.